hmonroe/guiguts/README.txt

 Detailed release notes:

+Version 0.3.17 Fixed problem with HTML generation of page numbers rolling back to 0.3.14.
+Made .TEI and .XML valid extensions.

 Version 0.3.16 Fixed double click search on Word Frequency popup to work for strings with nonalphanumeric characters (',-,--) while searching from Character Cnts does not do a whole word search.